tests-always-included/fid-promise/README.md

 Both `onSuccess` and `onError` may be omitted or `null` for no callbacks, a function, or an array of functions.

-This always returns *a new Promise* object.
+This always returns *a new FidPromise* object.

 ### `promise.when(arrayOfPromises)`